OfficeDev/office-js-docs-pr/docs/outlook/autolaunch-store-options.md

 To deploy the add-in, the admin can use the following steps.

 - Sign in to admin.microsoft.com or AppSource.com with your Microsoft 365 admin account.
-If the add-in has Single sign-on (SSO) enabled, global admin credentials are needed.
+If the add-in has single sign-on (SSO) enabled, global admin credentials are needed.
 - Open the flight code URL into a web browser.
 - On the add-in listing page, select **Get it now**.
 You should be redirected to the integrated app portal.